Melaleuca alternifolia: Description

 Melaleuca alternifolia is a small tree that can grow to about 7 m with a bushy crown and whitish, papery bark.
 The leaves are arranged alternately, sometimes scattered or whorled.
-The leaves are smooth, soft, linear in shape, 10-35 mm long and 1 mm wide.
+The leaves are smooth, soft, linear in shape, 10-35 mm long, and 1 mm wide.
 They are also rich in oil with the glands prominent.

 Flowers occur in white or cream-colored masses of spikes 3-5 cm long over a short period, mostly spring to early summer, and give the tree an appearance of looking fluffy.
-The small woody, cup-shaped fruit, 2–3 mm in diameter are scattered along the branches.
+The small, woody, cup-shaped fruit, 2–3 mm in diameter, are scattered along the branches.

 Taxonomy and naming

-This species was first formally described in 1905 by Joseph Maiden and Ernst Betche and given the Melaleuca linariifolia var. alternifolia in the Proceedings of the Linnean Society of New South Wales.
+This species was first formally described in 1905 by Joseph Maiden and Ernst Betche and given the name Melaleuca linariifolia var. alternifolia in the Proceedings of the Linnean Society of New South Wales.
 In 1925, Edwin Cheel raised the variety to species status as Melaleuca alternifolia.
 The specific epithet (alternifolia) is derived from the Latin alternus meaning "alternate" and folium meaning "leaf", referring to the leaf arrangement.